Kylie Jenner Reportedly Plans to Launch Makeup-Themed Trucks

-There are plenty of ways to sell a lip kit and it seems that one of them involves a truck.
+There are plenty of ways to sell a lip kit and one of them may involve a truck.
 Reality-star-turned-beauty-boss Kylie Jenner just filed trademarks for a Kylie Truck and Kylie Jenner Truck.
 We have an inkling neither will be filled with ice cream or tacos.

 MORE: 18 Celebs Who Look Bomb AF in Kylie Jenner’s Lipsticks